About Me

 - 2025-06: I’m honored to receive the prestigious Catacosinos Fellowship, awarded annually to outstanding PhD students at Stony Brook University - only three winners this year!

 - 2025-01: Three papers are accepted by ICLR 2025, including one first-authored paper: VLOOD!
+VLOOD proposes a backdoor attack training method that works on Out-of-Distribution data.

 - 2024-07: One paper is accepted by WACV 2025!